hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 A `source_image_reference` block supports the following:

-* `publisher` - (Optional) Specifies the publisher of the image used to create the virtual machines.
+* `publisher` - (Required) Specifies the publisher of the image used to create the virtual machines.
 Changing this forces a new resource to be created.

-* `offer` - (Optional) Specifies the offer of the image used to create the virtual machines.
+* `offer` - (Required) Specifies the offer of the image used to create the virtual machines.
 Changing this forces a new resource to be created.

 * `sku` - (Required) Specifies the SKU of the image used to create the virtual machines.